 What You Can Do

-Claire desperately needs support to simply stay alive and not persistently try to take her own life.
-She needs connection, friendship, and solidarity.
+Taylor desperately needs support to simply stay alive and not persistently try to take their own life.
+They need connection, friendship, and solidarity.

 Claire Taylor A7974AX